VikashkrVerma/TPC-Portal-Website-/README.md

 # TPC-Portal-Website-
- A group project using  PHP, SQL,HTML  and CSS for IITP Training and Placement Cell (TPC ) Portal Website Development.
+ A group project in Semester IV - Database Management Systems Course under Professor  Dr Samrat  Mandal using  PHP, SQL,HTML  and CSS for IITP Training and Placement Cell (TPC ) Portal Website Development.

  The project is deployable at localhost.
 The index.php is the index page, and the other .php files make up the functionalities.
  The website has three main sections-Company,Student and Alumni.